Kathy Maister's Start Cooking

 Wooden boards are fabulous and the best choice to look after your knives.
 Glass boards look fabulous, but they are nasty to knives — your knives will dull quickly.
 Most acrylic boards are OK for knives, but wood is best.

-Wooden cutting boards should only be washed by hand and dried immediately.
-Occasionally, you need to rub mineral oil on your wooden boards, or else they dry out and age very quickly.
+Occasionally, you need to rub mineral oil on your wooden boards, or else they may dry out and age very quickly.

 You can buy mineral oil at some grocery stores, usually in the non-food aisles.
 Or you could just get some at the hardware store.